mrs7068/DIGIT210/Assignments/03-Regex/Exercise-3/simons_Regex3-stepFile.md

 	Replace: </p>\n<p>
 	```

 1. Use expressions to wrap the chapter titles in a `<title>` element.
+Make sure "Dot matches all" is checked.

 	```
 	Find: (<p>)([IVX]+\.\s+.+?)(</p>)
 	Replace: <title>\2</title>
 	```

 1. Use a similar expression to wrap the chapter titles in the table of contents in `<title>` elements as well (after manually removing the `<p>` and `</p>` that were enclosing all of the titles in the TOC).
+Make sure "Dot matches all" is still checked.

 	```
 	Find: (\s+)([IVX]+\.)(\s\s)(.+)$
 	Replace: \n<title>\2 \4</title>
 	```

-1. Now, enclose the chapters in `<chapter>` tags.
+1. Uncheck "Dot matches all".
+Now, enclose the chapters in `<chapter>` tags.
 Remove the extra closing `</chapter>` tag from the beginning of the first chapter and put it at the very end of the document to close the last chapter.

 	```
 	Find: <title>.+</title>\n<p>